zerbytes/nats-k8s-based-resolver/README.md

     interval: "2m"
     # limit on the number of jwt stored, will reject new jwt once limit is hit.
     limit: 1000
+    # Timeout for the resolver to wait for a response from the NATS server.
+    timeout: "3s"

 }
 ```